SAEMC/Commit-Automator/README.md

 # Commit Automator

-This is a Commit Automator which checks number of commits needed, and then commits & pushes it into your Github automatically.
-Also this displays how your art will look in the GitHub contribution count.
+This Commit Automator which checks number of commits needed, and then commits & pushes it(them) into your Github automatically.
+Also this displays how your art will look your contribution counts in overview tab of Github.

 ---